1996 Lithuanian parliamentary election: Results

 In the elections characterized by a substantially lower turnout than before, Homeland Union gained 70 seats.
+It came just one seat short of absolute majority in parliament.
 Lithuanian Christian Democratic Party finished as a distant runner-up with 16 seats.
 The ruling LDDP won only 12 seats, compared to 73 in the previous elections.

 The votes in the election were more dispersed than before.
 This, together with the changes to the electoral law increasing the threshold for nationwide constituency, had the effect of increasing the wasted votes in the constituency from 14% in elections of 1992 to 32% in 1996.
 It is the biggest share of wasted votes in Seimas election's history up to date.

 Four seats were left vacant and new elections were to be held in four constituencies where the turnout did not reach the required 40%.
 Two of these seats were won by Electoral Action of Poles in Lithuania (Vilniaus Šalčininkų and Vilniaus Trakų constituencies), one by Centre Union of Lithuania (Trakų constituency), and the last one by Alliance of the Lithuanian National Minorities (Naujosios Vilnios constituency).